Alfresco/acs-packaging/docs/create-custom-image-using-existing-docker-image.md

 ### Apply AMPs to the latest Enterprise repository image.
 FROM alfresco/alfresco-content-repository:latest

+# Default user and group are used to setup permissions for Tomcat process, see parent Dockerfile: Alfresco/acs-community-packaging/docker-alfresco/Dockerfile
+ARG GROUPNAME=Alfresco
+ARG USERNAME=alfresco
+ARG TOMCAT_DIR=/usr/local/tomcat

+# Alfresco user does not have permissions to modify webapps or configuration.
+Switch to root.
+# The access will be fixed after all operations are done.
+USER root

 ### Copy the keystore from build context to the appropriate location for your application server
 COPY keystore /usr/local/tomcat/keystore